TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig-configuration-commonerrors.md

     }
    ```

-3. After you run the preceding PowerShell command, restart the AG Role.
+3. After you run the PowerShell command to configure the cluster parameters, restart the AG Role.

 ## **Recommended Documents**